mariodelgado/mariodelgado.github.io/MWE/README.md

 [Bootstrap](getbootstrap.com), an open-source, mobile-first framework maintained by a few employees at Twitter, is a rapidly growing framework supported by all modern smartphones and desktop browsers.
 Bootstrap is currently at release 3.0 and provides a consistent and responsive platform for presenting your content on the website, with simple tools that allow you to quickly layout your content and user interface elements.

-<p>[jQuery](jquery.org) is a very popular open-source Javascript library that runs on top of (and plays well with) the Bootstrap framework.
-It is currently used by 65% of the top 10,000 websites. jQuery can be used in cases that require actions to be performed to the site or the site&#8217;s data, i.e. Forms and Searching.</p>
+[jQuery](jquery.org) is a very popular open-source Javascript library that runs on top of (and plays well with) the Bootstrap framework.
+It is currently used by 65% of the top 10,000 websites. jQuery can be used in cases that require actions to be performed to the site or the site&#8217;s data, i.e. Forms and Searching.

-<p>[Fontawesome](fontawesome.io) is a set of over 350 free scalable vector icons that allow you to add quick graphics to your website, and include a full set of commonly used social media icons for your use. </p>
+[Fontawesome](fontawesome.io) is a set of over 350 free scalable vector icons that allow you to add quick graphics to your website, and include a full set of commonly used social media icons for your use.

-<p>These frameworks are loaded into the sample documents by linking out to a Content Delivery Network, or CDN.
-These </p>
+These frameworks are loaded into the sample documents by linking out to a Content Delivery Network, or CDN, and are not hosted or maintained by the .
+These frameworks are updated quite often, and you will be notified of any major changes to these frameworks that might break your webpage.

-<p>The sample also includes a suggested menu structure, which is built using [Pushy](https://github.com/christophery/pushy), a plugin for Bootstrap/jQuery, [[normalize]], a CSS plugin, and [modernizr](modernizr.com), a JS plugin. </p>
+The sample also includes a suggested menu structure, which is built using [Pushy](https://github.com/christophery/pushy), a plugin for Bootstrap/jQuery, [[normalize]], a CSS plugin, and [modernizr](modernizr.com), a JS plugin.

 #Making the sample content your own!

-<p>Feel free to use any text editor (we love [SubEthaEdit](http://www.codingmonkeys.de/subethaedit/) or [Brackets](brakets.io)) to edit the files. </p>
+Feel free to use any text editor (we love [SubEthaEdit](http://www.codingmonkeys.de/subethaedit/) or [Brackets](brakets.io)) to edit the files.

 Implementation
 ===